Sssanp/Neira_Sandra_Neizer_Jemima_AJAX_REDUX/README.md

 # Neira_Sandra_Neizer_Jemima_AJAX_REDUX
- Hi, this is our Star Wars API
+ Hi, this is our Star Wars API.
 ## Installation
 No installation is required.
 Download the files to your desktop.
 ## Usage